-The day after deciding not to enroll into public school, coincidentially, we had our second counseling session in which my son shared with the counselor that his goal was to succeed in school with a college prep plan and to still have time for rowing, Boy Scouts, and the robotics team.
+The day after deciding not to enroll into public school, coincidentially, my grade 10 (age 15) year old son and I had our second counseling session in which my son shared with the counselor that his goal was to succeed in school with a college prep plan and to still have time for rowing, Boy Scouts, and the robotics team.

 We are working with the behaviorist so my son can temper his raging teenage hormones and make better choices regarding anger management.
 We have a new red flag procedure in process when my son does unacceptable behavior so that we will separate and he will go calm down, then we regroup.
 This will help me feel less threatened and scared about what he will do.
 There is a rule against violence toward other people and against breaking or damaging physical property.